kailin007/CS-112-Final-Project/README.md

 ## Cooperative Cache Server Configuration
 Put "cache_server.txt" into the same directory as the main program.
-Format: [host:port] (square brackets are needed), e.g.:
+Format: [host:port] (square brackets are needed)
+e.g.:
 ```bash
 [localhost:8080]
 [localhost:9150]
 [localhost:0909]
 \n
 ```
 Each proxy occupies a separate line.
 Put a blank line at the end of file.

 ## Contributing